fylein/fyle-platform-docs/docs/concepts/cluster.md

-# Data Server
+# Clusters

-Once the app is authorized i.e. has an access token, the next thing is to figure out which data server to GET or POST calls.
+Once the app is authorized i.e. has an access token, the next thing is to figure out which cluster hosts your data.
+Your data will available only in one cluster - so it is important to get this right.

-At this time there are two possible data servers:
+At this time there are two possible clusters:
 * https://us1.fylehq.com
 * https://in1.fylehq.com

-You can do that by
+To figure out which one is right for you, you can use a call like this:

 ```
     curl --location --request POST "https://accounts.fylehq.com/oauth/cluster" --header 'Authorization: Bearer ${access_token}'